HanlalaIbrahim/CodSoft/README.md

 ### Task 4: SMS Spam Classification

-- **Description**: Built an AI model to classify SMS messages as spam or legitimate using techniques like TF-IDF and word embeddings with the Naive Bayes classifier.
+- **Description**: Built an AI model to classify SMS messages as spam or legitimate using techniques like TF-IDF with the Naive Bayes classifier.
 - **Techniques Used**: TF-IDF
 - **Classifiers**: Naive Bayes
 - **Directory**: `Spam SMS Detection`